-First, let’s hit the rewind button and jump back to 1991.
-At the time, Terminator 2: Judgement Day was a huge hit in theaters, and Intel’s first 32-bit processor, the 80386, had become a widely-used chip in PCs.
-The Windows operating system was still an infant, so Unix was the most-used operating system at the time, both commercially, and in academic institutions.
+In 1991, when Terminator 2: Judgement Day was a massive hit in theaters, and Intel’s first 32-bit processor, the 80386, had become a widely-used chip in PCs, the Windows OS was still an infant.
+Unix was the most-used operating system at the time, both commercially and in academic institutions.

 For the individuals, however, Unix was just too expensive to use.
-A “free” variant of Unix called MINIX was available, but It didn’t take full advantage of Intel’s 32-bit chip, and couldn’t be modified or redistributed even though the source code was freely available.
+A free variant of Unix called MINIX was available, but it didn’t take full advantage of Intel’s 32-bit chip.
+Also, it couldn’t be modified or redistributed, even though the source code was freely available.
 These factors led a student at the University of Helsinki to create a platform of his own.